TusharGautam29/Projectx/README.md

 DDoS Attack Detection Using Entropy-Based Analysis Introduction
-Distributed Denial of Service (DDoS) attacks pose a significant threat to online services by overwhelming servers with massive amounts of traffic, often making them inaccessible to legitimate users.
-Detecting such attacks quickly and accurately is crucial for mitigating their impact.
-This repository provides a Python implementation of a method to detect DDoS attacks using entropy-based analysis of network traffic.
+Distributed Denial of Service (DDoS) attacks are a serious threat to online services, where servers are overwhelmed with excessive traffic, often rendering them inaccessible to legitimate users.
+This project presents a Python-based method to detect DDoS attacks using entropy-based analysis of network traffic.

 Methodology
-This detection method uses entropy, a measure from information theory, to quantify the randomness in the distribution of IP addresses from which data packets originate.
-The key idea is that normal traffic has a more uniform distribution of IP addresses, resulting in higher entropy, while DDoS traffic, concentrated from a few IP sources, has lower entropy.
+The detection method leverages entropy, a concept from information theory that quantifies the randomness in a dataset.
+In this context, entropy is used to measure the distribution of IP addresses from which data packets originate.

-Steps of the Approach
+Steps Involved
 Simulating Network Traffic:

-Normal Traffic: Simulated by generating data packets from a wide range of IP addresses, leading to a higher entropy.
+Normal Traffic: Generated from a wide range of IP addresses, resulting in higher entropy.
-Attack Traffic: Simulated by concentrating data packets from a small subset of IP addresses, leading to lower entropy.
+Attack Traffic: Simulated by concentrating traffic from a smaller set of IP addresses, resulting in lower entropy.
 Entropy Calculation:

 Entropy is calculated using the Shannon entropy formula: